Mandera/Mandera/README.md

 # General
 * A collection of connected packages with shared metadata.
 * Violently updated with little regard for backwards compatability as they're all in Alpha.
+* Automatic workflows to unittest, publish, release and trigger dependents' workflows.

 #### Overview